Skip advert

 Advertisement - Article continues below

 The Stelvio squares up against a broad spread of competition; four-cylinder petrol and diesel engines make up the core range, topped by the fire-breathing 513bhp Quadrifoglio.
-With a lightweight Giorgio platform shared with the Giulia saloon, every version feels distinctly Alfa-like to drive, but buyers in this space demand a wide range of talents; particularly at the Stelvio's £47,355 starting price.
+With a lightweight Giorgio platform shared with the excellent Giulia saloon, every version feels distinctly Alfa-like to drive, but buyers in this space demand a wide range of talents; particularly at the Stelvio's £46,350 starting price.

-For 2023, the Stelvio has received a fresh new face and improved technology to keep pace with the Porsche MacanBMW X3 and Jaguar's F-Pace, all of which have already received mid-cycle updates.
-LED Matrix headlights, a new digital instrument panel and a streamlined trim lineup are among the major changes, but are they enough to shift the Stelvio into the big leagues?
+A mid-life update gave the Stelvio a fresh new face and improved technology to keep pace with the Porsche Macan, new BMW X3 and Mercedes-Benz GLC, all of which have been refreshed in recent times.
+LED Matrix headlights, a new digital instrument panel and a streamlined trim lineup were among the major changes, but have they been enough to shift the Stelvio into the big leagues?

-Alfa Romeo Stelvio in detail
+Alfa Romeo Stelvio: in detail

 • Performance and 0-60mph time > The petrol Stelvio is usefully brisk and flexible, but its 5.7sec 0-62mph figure feels out of reach